 |Terminate machines.
 The machines will typically auto-terminate based on the idle shutdown parameter.
 However, it may be useful to terminate the machines manually.
 If a compute server has one or more distributed workers, they will be terminated as well.|

-Starting with engine 8.0.0, the machines are now reporting the current CPU and memory usage.
+The machines are reporting the current CPU usage, current memory consumption and maximum memory consumption.